Jean Milhau

-Jean Milhau (born 18 December 1929 in Castelfranc, Lot) was a member of the Senate of France, representing the Lot Département.
+Jean Milhau (born 18 December 1929) is a retired French politician who was a member of the Senate of France, representing the Lot Département.
 He is a member of the Radical Party of the Left (Parti radical de gauche, PRG).

 Biography

 A retired pharmacist, Milhau became a member of the Senate of France for the Lot Département on 25 September 2008, after the death of André Boyer, for whom he was deputy.